 Dublin Budget Backpacking Tips

-Free Walking Tours: Dublin loves a good walking tour; several free walks meet at the Spire on O’Connell Street everyday.
+Free Walking Tours: Any Dublin itinerary should feature a good walking tour; several free walks meet at the Spire on O’Connell Street everyday.
 There are also plenty of underground walking tours & pub crawls that may charge a fee, but will benefit you in the end.
 Guides tend to know where to find the cheapest beer and food.
 In addition, this is a good opportunity to learn about historic sites without having to pay entry fees into the landmarks.